An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Reduction to bounded branchwidth: Proof of Theorem

 A \emphdef{wall} of size $k\times k$ is a subgraph of the $(k\times k)$-grid obtained by removing alternately the vertical edges of even (resp.\ odd) $x$-coordinate in each even (resp.\ odd) line, and then the degree-one vertices; see Figure~\ref{F:wall}.

 As an intermediate goal towards the proof of Theorem~\ref{T:irrelevant}, we will prove in this subsection: \begin{proposition} Let $G$ be a graph with $n$ vertices and edges and $g\ge2$ be an integer.
-We can do one of the following: \begin{enumerate} \item compute a rooted branch decomposition of $G$ of width~$g^{O(1)}$; \item correctly report that $G$ has genus at least~$g$; \item or compute a cycle~$\gamma$ of $G$ such that one connected component of $G-\gamma$ is planar and contains a subdivision of the $(g\times g)$-wall, which is also computed. \end{enumerate} either in deterministic $f(c)\cdot n^2$ time for some computable function~$f$, or in expected polynomial time. \end{proposition}
+In $O(2^{\poly(g)}n)$ time, we can do one of the following: \begin{enumerate} \item compute a rooted branch decomposition of $G$ of width~$g^{O(1)}$; \item correctly report that $G$ has genus at least~$g$; \item or compute a cycle~$\gamma$ of $G$ such that one connected component of $G-\gamma$ is planar and contains a subdivision of the $(g\times g)$-wall, which is also computed. \end{enumerate} \end{proposition} (Our proof implies a degree of $18+\varepsilon$, for any $\varepsilon>0$, for the polynomials in~$g$ in the above statement.)

-We will use the following lemma. \begin{lemma} Let $G$ be a graph with $n$ vertices and edges, and $k\ge2$.
-Then, one can compute either a rooted branch decomposition of~$G$ of width $k^{O(1)}$ or a $(k\times k)$-grid minor of~$G$, in deterministic $f(k)\cdot n^2$ time, where $f$ is a computable function, or in expected polynomial time. \end{lemma} \begin{proof} We can obviously assume that $k$ is at most the number of vertices of~$G$, for otherwise any rooted branch decomposition of~$G$ has width at most~$k$.
-Let $d$ be a large enough universal constant, which can be computed from the hidden constants in the $O(\cdot)$ notation of the results used below.